Vivino Wine Data Scraper: ratings, prices & taste profiles avatar

 Is my data stored?
 Results stay in your Apify dataset for 31 days (default retention), fully under your control.
 No wine data is shared with third parties, no Vivino account or personal data is involved, and requests are stateless and GDPR-compliant.

-Web scraping of publicly available data is generally considered legal, as confirmed by the 2022 US Ninth Circuit ruling in hiQ Labs v.
-LinkedIn.
-This scraper only accesses pages any visitor can see on Vivino.com without logging in, and never extracts private user data, direct messages, or paid features.
+Scraping publicly available data is generally legal (see the 2022 hiQ Labs v.
+LinkedIn ruling).
+This scraper only reads pages any visitor can see on Vivino.com without logging in, and never touches private user data or paid features.
+Review Apify's legality guide and ensure your use case complies with Vivino's Terms of Service and applicable laws (GDPR, especially if you store review text from identifiable users).

 Your feedback